What is GDPR?

 Having a data breach can be extremely damaging to an organisation’s reputation.
 Bridewell provide an incident response service, which assist the company in managing a data breach and liaising with the relevant Supervisory authorities.
 This can be done on an ad-hoc basis or a contracted service throughout the year.

 GDPR – Data Privacy Officer (DPO) as a Service.

-For many organisations who process personal and sensitive personal data, the GDPR will impose a new requirement of a mandatory Data Privacy Officer As a result of the GDPR it is estimated that within Europe there will be a need for 28,000 Data Protections Officers.
+For many organisations who process personal and sensitive personal data, the GDPR will impose a new requirement of a mandatory Data Privacy Officer.
+As a result of the GDPR it is estimated that within Europe there will be a need for 28,000 Data Protections Officers to help organisations become GDPR compliant.
 Bridewell Consulting can provide a DPO where it is not financially viable or practically viable for organisations to recruit or appoint a DPO that can operate independently in accordance with DPO guidance published by the Article 29 Data Protection Working Party.